itfedorovsa/job4j_threads/README.md

 Multithreading

+# About

-This project presents such topics of multithreading as:
+This project presents individual tasks (lessons) on such topics of multithreading as:

 - Synchronous and asynchronous operations
 - Resource synchronization
 - JMM
 - Low-level locks
 - Non-blocking algorithms
 - Thread-safe collections

-The project was working with git branches

-Added test task "task_124176"
+***

+# Contact

+Contact me if you have any questions: itfedorovsa@gmail.com